 1. Download and install the release key:

-2. Add the repository containing the latest unofficial build of syslog-ng to the APT sources.
-Under the /etc/apt/sources.list.d/ directory create a new file, for example syslog-ng-obs.list.
-Add the following line to this file:
+2. Add the repository containing the latest stable build of syslog-ng to the APT sources.
+For example, on Ubuntu 20.04:

 Run the following command: